dsccommunity/DnsServerDsc/README.md

 ### Unreleased

-* Fixed bug in xDnsServerADZone related to CimSessions preventing AD Integrated Zones from happening.
+* Changes to xDnsServerADZone
+  * Fixed bug introduced by [#49](https://github.com/PowerShell/xDnsServer/pull/49).
+Previously, CimSessions were always used regardless of connecting to a remote machine or the local machine.
+Now CimSessions are only utilized when a computername or computername and credential are used. ([issue #53](https://github.com/PowerShell/xDnsServer/issues/53)).
 * Fixed all PSSA rule warnings.

 ### 1.9.0.0